miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented Humanity from reaching zero in the dialogue with Johansen.

 Hallowbrook Hotel:
++Opened Hallowbrook Hotel shortcut door in atrium to skip interior.
 +Added a Sabbat option to endgame including skipping the whole hotel.
-+Moved Ra blade to atrium/lair and removed flamethrower and GLOCKs.
++Moved Ra blade to lair, flamethrower to atrium and removed GLOCKs.
 +Forced Heather remembrance lines and added slash sounds and blood.
 +Added crashed elevator with metal grating and fixed bad door script.
 +Restored shovelhead and Lasombra models and Firemage cast animation.